-Scheduling

-It is important to underscore that the student is responsible for scheduling his/her examinations, in consultation with the Supervisory Committee and the Graduate Office.
+Scheduling.
+The examination for the Master of Arts - the Final Comprehensive Examination - may be scheduled for any normal workday when school is in session, but before the Graduate School deadline.
+Each student is responsible for scheduling his/her examinations, in consultation with the Supervisory Committee and the Graduate Office.
 The student is also responsible for communicating directly with all members of the committee.
 It can sometimes be challenging to find a time when an entire committee can assemble.
 The best approach is to arrange dates well in advance.